arvidn/libtorrent/docs/manual.rst

 of the piece are read, one at a time, and hashed in this single block.
 This is appropriate on systems that are memory constrained.

+``file_checks_delay_per_block`` is the number of milliseconds to sleep in between disk read operations when checking torrents.
+This defaults to 0, but can be set to higher numbers to slow down the rate at which data is read from the disk while checking.
+This may be useful for background tasks that doesn't matter if they take a bit longer, as long as they leave disk I/O time for other processes.

 pe_settings
 ===========